estii20/water-cycle-quiz/README.md

 Once the answer is either correct or incorrect the old score is adjusted accordingly as correct and incorrect.

-Lets the player tally the number of questions they have correctly or incorrectly answered during the whole time of play, even when retsarting the quiz for a new attempt.
+Lets the player tally the number of questions they have correctly or incorrectly answered during the whole time of play, even when restarting the quiz for a new attempt.

 Once all the questions are complete, the function to reset the quiz, resets the state to the default.